qbradq/sharduo/README.md

 * Cron jobs will fail to run until the super-user account is created.
 * The first account created will be flagged as the super-user.
-* It takes about 30 minutes after first shard start for all of the ore to spawn.
+* It takes about a minute after first shard start for all of the ore to spawn.